UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

    markup for this).

 This specification is a practical guide for software authors to create tools for generating and consuming research packages.
-The format is not optimised for hand-authoring, it is optimised for maximum convenience for data consumers via the use of HTML, for users to read, and JSON-LD for programmers to write code toprocess DataCrates.
+The format is not optimized for hand-authoring, it is optimized for maximum convenience for data consumers via the use of HTML, for users to read, and JSON-LD for programmers to write code to process DataCrates.

-If someone unpacks a DataCrate from a zip or tar file, or comes across one on the web, that the package is as self documenting as possible.
+DataCrate aims to ensure that packages are as self documenting as possible.
 The CATALOG.html files are in [RDFa] format with (mostly) schema.org based metadata and thus are readable by both humans and machines.
 Anyone with a Data Crate zip file can unzip it, notice that there is a CATALOG.html file in the root